alan-turing-institute/data-safe-haven/secure_research_environment/azure-runbooks/sre_build_instructions.md

 #### Configure RDS to use SHM NPS server for client access policies
 - In "Server Manager", open `Tools -> Remote Desktop Services -> Remote Desktop Gateway Manager`
   ![Remote Desktop Gateway Manager](images/rd_gateway_manager_01.png)
-- Right click the RDS server object and select "Properties"
+- In the left pane, underneath "RD Gateway Manager`, right click on the `RDG-SRE-<sre-id>` object and select "Properties"
   ![RDS server properties](images/rd_gateway_manager_02.png)
 - Select "RD CAP Store" tab
 - Select the "Central Server Running NPS"
-- Enter the IP address of the NPS within the management domain (this will be `10.<something>.0.248`, you can see it from the Azure portal)
+- Enter the IP address of the NPS within the management domain (this will be `10.<something>.0.248`, you can see it from the Azure portal (`Resource Groups -> RG_SHM_NPS -> NPS-SHM-<SHM ID>`)
-- Set the "Shared Secret" to the value of the `sre-<sre-id>-nps-secret` in the SRE KeyVault.
+- Set the "Shared Secret" to the value of the `sre-<sre-id>-nps-secret` in the SRE KeyVault (`Resource Groups -> RG_SRE_SECRETS -> kv-shm-<shm-id>-sre-<SRE ID>`).
   ![RD CAP store](images/rd_gateway_manager_03.png)
 - Click "OK" to close the dialogue box.

 #### Set the security groups for access to session hosts
-- Expand the RDS server object and select `Policies -> Resource Authorization Policies`
+- Expand the `RDG-SRE-<sre-id>` server object and select `Policies -> Resource Authorization Policies`
-- Right click on "RDG_AllDomainControllers" and select "Properties`
+- Right click on "RDG_AllDomainComputers" and select "Properties`
   ![Session host security groups](images/rd_gateway_session_hosts_01.png)
 - On the "User Groups" tab click "Add"
-- Click "Locations" and select the management domain
+- Click "Locations" and select the management domain (e.g. `testa.dsgroupdev.co.uk`) and click "OK"
-- Enter the "SG" into the "Enter the object names to select" box and click on "Check Names" select the `SG <SRE-ID> Research Users`security group from the list.
+- Enter "SG" into the "Enter the object names to select" box and click on "Check Names" select the `SG <SRE-ID> Research Users`security group from the list.
   ![Session host security groups](images/rd_gateway_session_hosts_02.png)
 - Click "OK" and the group will be added to the "User Groups" screen
   ![Session host security groups](images/rd_gateway_session_hosts_03.png)